dengking/compiler-principle/docs/Books/龙书/4-Syntax-Analysis/4.2-Context-Free-Grammars/index.md

 ## 4.2.7 Context-Free Grammars Versus Regular Expressions

-Before leaving this section on grammars and their properties, we establish that grammars are a more powerful notation than regular expressions.
+Before leaving this section on grammars and their properties, we establish that **grammars** are a more powerful notation than **regular expressions**.
 Every construct that can be described by a regular expression can be described by a grammar, but not vice‑versa.
 Alternatively, every regular language is a context‑free language, but not vice‑versa.

 For example, the regular expression $({\bf a}|{\bf b})^*{\bf abb}$ and the grammar

 $$
 \begin{aligned}
 A_0 &\rightarrow aA_0 \mid bA_0 \mid aA_1 \\